cbouilla/spasm/README.md

   * Basis of the kernel
   * Reduced Row Echelon form
   * Rank
+  * Solution of linear systems (WIP --- performance not as good as the rest)

 SpaSM works with all prime moduli in the range [3; 189,812,507].
 While it would be possible to work with _p = 2_ or with any 32-bit prime _p_, this would require tweaks to the code (and is not tested).